raydelpino29/BrickOut/README.md

   Day 2 Goals:

-    - Get background to scroll
+    - Get ball to move and bounce of walls
-    - Enable character to jump
+    - Move paddle with arrow keys

   Day 3 Goals:

-    - Stop game when character touches obstacle
+    - Render bricks to screen
-    - Restart game when player touches obstacle
+    - Destroy bricks when ball makes collision

   Day 4 Goals: